Congratulations to the Class of 2023!!!

 Red Bud City residents pay a tax to utilize the library services.
 Non-city residents that do not pay this tax are charged an equivalent fee for 2 library cards (Same address) to utilize the same library services as city residents.

-To get a card, please bring a valid driver's license/State ID and another form with your name and current address (check book, voter's card, utility bill, bank statement, etc.) to the library.
+To get a card, please bring a valid driver's license/State ID and another form with your name and current address (pre-registered check book, voter's card, utility bill, bank statement, etc.) to the library.

 Children 5-15 years of age need a parent/guardian present with the above information to get a library card.
 Those 16 and older can get their own, just bring the above material.